 If you’re still not sold on the Subaru, the vehicle has a few more perks: retractable roof cross-bars that you can tuck away; a boatload of safety features like pre-collision braking, blind-spot detection, and lane-keep assist; front and rear-seat heaters with the all-weather package; and, in the newest model, LED steering-responsive headlights.
 That’s right, the headlights will rotate as you turn the steering wheel.
 It’ll make windy, mountainous driving much safer in the nighttime!

 In the end, the Outback has it all.
 It has the smoothness of a sedan, with the spaciousness and toughness of an SUV.
-It’s the crossover that’ll cross you over into fun.
+It’s the crossover of the century.

 2. Toyota Prius